Healthy Eating with a Sweet Tooth

 For some people, that balance might be reserving treats for a special night out of the week or saving indulgences for memorable occasions such as birthdays, holidays, and the like.
 Personally, I want dessert every night (no, really), so I take the approach of tweaking the dishes and treats I like to be both mouth-watering and nutrient-dense.

 Doesn’t it sound wonderful?
-To make not just desserts but all the food you eat taste good while also leaving you feeling good!
-But, I am here to tell you that while this may sound like it’s too good to be true, it isn’t.
+To make all the food you eat taste good and leave you feeling good!
+I am here to tell you that while this may sound too good to be true, it isn’t.

 Great, so you know that healthy eating can be done - and enjoyably so - but what’s next?
 To spare you a lot of trial and error, I’ve got some general tips and tricks that’ll help you along your way:

-Stick to fresh, whole foods - I’m talking chicken, beef, pork, and in-season fruits and vegetables.
+Stick to fresh, whole foods - chicken, beef, pork, and in-season fruits and vegetables.

 Hone in on what you like to eat - ‘healthified’ adjustments to those dishes can be made later!
-Plus, rest assured that I am here to help guide you through what exactly “healthified adjustments” entail.
+Rest assured that I am here to help guide you through what exactly “healthified adjustments” entail.

 From there, place your focus on small swaps you can make: coffee with Stevia (a natural sweetener) rather than sugar, chicken thighs instead of chicken breasts because the fat in the thighs will satiate you longer, etc.

-Remember that eating healthy contributes to not only your wellbeing but also to the wellbeing of your family.
-In choosing to eat well, you are also expressing great care for those you share meals with.
+Remember that eating healthy contributes not only to your well-being but also to the well-being of your family.
+In choosing to eat well, you also express great care for those you share meals with.

 Lastly, know that you can do it!
 Remind yourself that there is no perfect definition of nor end goal to healthy eating: it is a continual, beautiful process that allows for nourishing minds, bodies, and communities alike.

-Although the task of altering one’s eating habits seems daunting, I believe that with time, course correction, and patience, it can be done.
-So let me tell you that deprivation is not on the horizon but instead feeling your best is!
+Although altering one’s eating habits seems daunting, I believe it can be done with time, course correction, and patience.
+So let me tell you that deprivation is not on the horizon; instead, feeling your best is!